RedPRL/cooltt/doc/ic-design.md

      u1 = u2
    ```

-	NB: i could state this in a little bit stronger of a way but i don't
+	_Aside: i could state a superficially stronger vesion of this but i
-    think there's much point. really you can have any cache with dom(c) ∩
+    don't think there's much point. really you can have any cache with
-    names(s') = ∅ – you can have whatever garbage you want in there as long
+    `dom(c) ∩ used_names(s') = ∅`, that is you can have whatever garbage
-    as you never use it. but that just makes it sort of "morally empty";
+    you want in there as long as you never use it. but that just makes it
-    you could show that you can swap such a context for empty and it'd be
+    sort of "morally empty"; you could show that you can swap such a
-    equivalent.
+    context for empty and it'd be equivalent. it doesn't describe a richer
+    relationship between the two judgements especially.

-	if that intersection isn't empty and the types happen to agree — geez,
+	if that intersection isn't empty and the types happen to agree – that
-    i have no idea. that could be ok? if the types don't agree then it'll
-    break for sure. you can't compile code against a library with the same
-    names and different types and expect that to make sense.

-	i think that this version is fine; the version with an empty
-    intersection is morally the same; the version with a consistent but
-    non-empty cache is a different theorem, like resumability or something.
+    could be OK but this is veering off sharply into the wrong way of
+    thinking about this problem. it's not up to the cache mechanism to care
+    if the code checks or not, only to do a full and faithful rendition of
+    the non-cached mechanism._

 2. [ xx ]